 Most high school and college athletes are pretty motivated but need guidance on how to get to a new level of fitness and athleticism.
-From off-season growth and speed workouts to in-season maintenance plans, there are different programs to choose from and it all depends on your goals and current fitness level.
-The difference in excelling during the off-season is your own self-motivation and the question is, "Are you a wanna-be or a gonna-be?"
+From offseason growth and speed workouts to in-season maintenance plans, there are different programs from which to choose, and it all depends on your goals and current fitness level.
+The difference in excelling during the offseason is your own self-motivation and the question is, "Are you a wannabe or a gonna-be?"

-2 – Jam Out - Have recorded music to wake you up prior to your workout or one of my favorite was a tape recorded message from myself and it said, "Hey – get your lazy butt up and into the gym – NOW!"
+2. Jam out.
+Have recorded music to wake you up before your workout, or one of my favorites was a tape-recorded message from myself and it said, "Hey -- get your lazy butt up and into the gym -- now."

-4 – Performance Cue – Create buzz words before, during and after your workouts that pump you up to perform at your best.
-This sports psychology tool is used by profession athletes every day.
-Some ideas are: "Game on", "Let's Roll", "compete", "gonna-be", "work hard".
-Remember one of the best athletic performances you have ever had – give it a name and get yourself back into that moment.
+4. Performance cue.
+Create buzz words before, during and after your workouts that pump you up to perform at your best.
+This sports psychology tool is used by professional athletes every day.
+Some ideas are: "Game on," "let's roll," "compete," "gonna-be" and "work hard."
+Remember one of the best athletic performances you have ever had.
+Give it a name and get yourself back into that moment.

-5 – Even when you do not feel like exercising – DO IT.
+5. Even when you do not feel like exercising, do it.
 Another thing you will develop when you start to train hard is the confidence in yourself.
 You will sharpen your mental toughness by pushing your fitness levels each week.
-No need to push through serious illness, but when you start to push through the "don't feel like it" line, you build mental toughness that day.
+There's no need to push through serious illness, but when you start to push through the "don't feel like it" line, you build mental toughness that day.

-6 – Have a workout partner - YOU have to be motivated and when you are motivated to workout you lead by example to your partner.
-One day he/she will do it for you when you need it the most.
+6. Have a workout partner.
+You have to be motivated, and when you are motivated to work out, you lead by example to your partner.
+One day, they will do it for you when you need it the most.

-9 – Change it up – Don't do the same old workout week after week.
-One you will get bored with it and two your body will stop responding to it as before.
-Change up the workout by adding weights, calisthenics, new exercises, new cardio options over 2-3 weeks.
+9. Change it up.
+Don't do the same workout week after week.
+You will get bored with it, and your body will stop responding to it as before.
+Change up the workout by adding weights, calisthenics, new exercises and new cardio options over 2-3 weeks.

-10 - Never let go of a dream - Not all people can play sports and often it is the effort you put in off the field that will enhance your game enough to make the team.
-Ask any coach if they would rather have a group of hard working players with heart or a group of talented players with little heart.
+10. Never let go of a dream.
+Not all people can play sports, and often it is the effort you put in off the field that will enhance your game enough to make the team.
+Ask any coach whether they would rather have a group of hard-working players with heart or a group of talented players with little heart.
 Hard work wins every time.